EvanDBush/vanilla-dice/README.md

 ****
 Thank YOU for reading and trying the game!

-A special Thanks goes out to my mentors: Shannon Beach, Brad Cypert, Dawson Richey, and Jacob Kastenschmidt.
+A special Thanks goes out to my mentors: Shannon Beach, Brad Cypert, Dawson Richey, and Jacob Kastensmidt.
 Thank you very much for your time and patience!

 ****